 Functions:

-- Offloads graphic-intensive tasks from the CPU for faster overall performance.
+- Offloads graphics‑intensive tasks from the CPU

 A powerful GPU improves gaming performance, video playback, and overall graphics quality crucial for content creators and gamers.